 No issues occurred after the print date will be on the DBS Certificate until a new check is performed.

-Some employers recommend to apply for a new DBS check every three years, but it is up to the employer to decide when should the DBS Certificate should be renewed.
+Some employers recommend applying for a new DBS check every three years, but it is up to the employer to decide when the DBS Certificate should be renewed.